 Writing in Portuguese is a great activity for your learning.
 You will consolidate a lot of vocabulary and grammatical structures if you write often.
 Try using different verbal tenses (present, past, future, imperative and other more complex).
 Ask your teacher to correct your texts.
 Revise the text and the corrections.
 Again, do not expect perfection.
 Be tolerant and patient with yourself!

 If your level of Portuguese is still A1 or A2, do not try to read a novel in Portuguese!
 Use your time to read texts for your current level of competencies.
 If your level is already B2 or C1, then read everything you can (newspapers, magazines, books).
-Keep in touch with the language!
+Keep yourself in touch with the language!
 This is the most important tip we can give you!
 If you follow these pieces of advice, we are sure that you will build a strong foundation in the Portuguese language.

 LEARNING A SECOND LANGUAGE – EFFECT ON THE BRAIN